 Notice of Intended Prosecution

-If you are suspected of having committed certain driving offences, the police must issue you with a Notice of Intended Prosecution within 14 days, unless you were warned verbally by a police officer at the scene of the offence that you may be subject to prosecution.
+If you are suspected of having committed a driving offence, the police must issue you with a Notice of Intended Prosecution within 14 days, unless you were warned verbally by a police officer at the scene of the offence that you may be subject to prosecution.
 The Notice will usually require you to inform the police who was driving the vehicle at the time of the suspected offence.

 If you are suspected of having committed a driving offence for which a Notice of Prosecution is required, and you do not receive the Notice within 14 days, or the Notice is sent to the wrong address, depending on the circumstances it may be that the prosecution is rendered invalid.
 The law on this area is complex, and you should always seek advice from a motoring lawyer if you intend to challenge the validity of a Notice of Intended Prosecution.